 500 Arnold Mill Way | Woodstock | 678-341-0828

-Reformation Brewery celebrates their upcoming 5th anniversary with the opening of another location.
-The new 6,000-square-foot space is in the heart of Downtown Woodstock, and close to all the gems that make Woodstock the hotspot north of the perimeter.
+Reformation Brewery recently opened a new location.
+The 6,000-square-foot space is in the heart of Downtown Woodstock, and close to all the gems that make Woodstock the hotspot north of the perimeter.
 A 5-barrel brewhouse serves up a variety of small-batch beers to visitors.
 A new and fresh “split plan” layout will offer various areas to relax and enjoy your brew, with one section set up to feel like a coffeehouse.
-The brewery has partnered with Queenie’s Southern Restaurant & Bar for food service and space will be available for private events.
+The brewery has partnered with Queenie’s Southern Restaurant & Bar for foodservice and space will be available for private events.

 43 Magnolia St | Roswell | 678-404-0961